 Will your website become the end-all, be-all of your marketing approach?
 Maybe.
 Will it become a centerpiece of your business model?
 Perhaps.
 Regardless, your company must have one.
 There’s no arguing this fact of 21st century business.

 Even if all that means is a nice sleek store on Shopify, a simple one-pager theme on Wix, or perhaps an agency-type site on SquareSpace.
-Or maybe your team would prefer the freedom of working through the WordPress platform?
 As you probably know, there are a fair amount of ways to get a site published no matter how many bells and whistles you want it to have.
 What’s important is that it speaks for your brand.

 Note that this article on how to form a corporation in Kansas isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form a corporation in Kansas or business in general, please consult with a lawyer or other accredited professional.